 They have performed a handful of mesmerising shows in the home town of Montréal, premiering six different hour-long works.
 Three of these were recorded in studio at the invitation of indie label Constellation and subsequently released in 2009 (Against the Day), 2010 (Monogamy), and 2013 (The Big Mango).
-Most recently, they have made a new album, Sand Enigma, which will be out on 8 November 2019.
+Most recently, they have released the album Sand Enigma, which will both disorient and enchant you with its wealth of sound.

 All adventurous listeners should not miss out on a head-spinning, unpredictable show by Land of Kush at Roskilde Festival 2021.